 Warren Buffet once said “only when the tide goes out do you discover who’s been swimming naked” – this couldn’t be more appropriate.
 Those investors that fail to interrogate performance run the risk of being left red-faced.
 Finding a service provider that can help you develop a better understanding of your portfolio is the starting point.

-To discover for yourself what makes us the bright alternative and how we can support, please contact Jim Whittingham, our Co-Head of Private Equity - UK.
+To discover for yourself what makes us the bright alternative and how we can support, please contact Jim Whittingham, our Director.